buttermilk-crypto/b2/bracket-properties/README.md

 ## Order Retention

-All Bracket Properties implementations have insertion order retention as the default, even in round tips to files.
+All Bracket Properties class implementations have insertion order retention as the default, even in round tips to files.
 This was one of the main reasons for implementing a new Properties package.
-There is also a SortedPropertiesImpl which takes a Comparator<String> instance as input, for the case when you want to order the keys.
+There is also a SortedPropertiesImpl which takes a Comparator<String>, for the case when you want to order the keys.
 This comes at the cost of a TreeMap.

-Serialization is covered below.
+Properties file serialization is covered below.

 ## Underlying Data Model